Design-Dude/ddBasecolor/README.md

 #### opaque(a)
 _a_ is an opacity value from 0 to 1 where 0 is the current opacity value and 1 is fully opaque.
 ```
-opaque(0.5); // decrease the opacity level to 50% of the current level
+opaque(0.5); // increase the opacity level by 50%, halfway the current opacity value and fully opaque
 ```
 #### rotate(h)
 _h_ is the hue rotaion value in degrees where positive values rotate clockwise and negative values counter clockwise.